openbmc/openbmc/upstream-layers/yocto-docs/documentation/dev-manual/start.rst

       $ source openembedded-core/oe-init-build-env

-This will setup your current shell and change the current working directory to the :term:`Build Directory`.
+This will set up your current shell and change the current working directory to the :term:`Build Directory`.

 Where To Go From Here